Nutrition Major, B.S.P.H.

 Admission

-For current UNC–Chapel Hill students, the initial step of B.S.P.H. application is available in ConnectCarolina under the "Apply Majors" tab.
+For current UNC–Chapel Hill students, the initial step of B.S.P.H. application is available in ConnectCarolina under the "Apply for Majors Change" tab.
+For additional information on application deadlines and how to apply, please visit the Public Health Undergraduate Majors website.

-For high school seniors, our four majors participate in the University Assured Enrollment Programs under EXCEL@Carolina.
+For high school seniors, our four majors participate in the Assured Enrollment program through Undergraduate Admissions.
 Assured enrollment programs guarantee students a spot in an undergraduate major within one of Carolina’s professional schools or a spot in an accelerated undergraduate/graduate program.
-Programs include unique opportunities such as early access to classes, individualized mentorship, and career connections.
-For additional information, please visit EXCEL@Carolina.
+For additional information, please visit Undergraduate Admissions: Special Opportunities.

 Requirements